getsentry/sentry-docs/docs/clientdev/attributes.rst

 .. describe:: sdk

     Information about the SDK sending the event.
+Note that the ``integrations`` key is optional and used to list any of the SDK and language specific integrations that the user is actively using.

     .. sourcecode:: json

         {
           "sdk": {
-            "name": "sentry-unity",
+            "name": "sentry-java",
-            "version": "1.0.0"
+            "version": "1.0.0",
+            "integrations": ["logback", "spring"] // Optional
           }
         }